AdaCore/spark2014/docs/lrm/source/subprograms.rst

    implied by the subtype of the parameter.
-More specifically, it includes formal parameters of mode **out** and ``global_items`` with a ``mode_selector`` of Output which are of an unconstrained array subtype, an unconstrained discriminated subtype, a tagged type (with one exception), or a type having a subcomponent of an unconstrained discriminated subtype.
+More specifically, it includes formal parameters of mode **out** and ``global_items`` with a ``mode_selector`` of Output which are of an unconstrained array subtype, an unconstrained discriminated subtype, or a tagged type (with one exception).
 The exception mentioned in the previous sentence is in the case where the formal parameter is of a specific tagged type and the applicable Extensions_Visible aspect is False.
 In that case, the tag of the parameter cannot be read